-- Read the paper in Journal of Fungi: van der Torre et al (2020) Detecting Azole-Antifungal Resistance in Aspergillus fumigatus by Pyrosequencing
+- Read about the concept in Journal of Fungi: van der Torre et al (2020) Detecting Azole-Antifungal Resistance in Aspergillus fumigatus by Pyrosequencing

 Susceptibility testing can substantially improve mortality rates from serious fungal infections such as invasive aspergillosis (IA), and this is likely to become more important as antifungal resistance rates continue to rise.
 However, many settings do not order this testing routinely.